uoftgasa/uoftgasa.github.io/markdown/index.md

 	- books on this [reference list](http://www.astro.utoronto.ca/AALibrary/recommendations.html) can be found here
 	- books are borrowed by filling out one of the slips on the front desk, and may be checked out until the next inventory
 - **CITA Administrative Office**
-	- across from the elevators
+	- across from the elevators on the 14th floor
 - **Mailroom**
-	- south (or right) of the CITA administrative office
+	- south (or right) of the CITA administrative office on the 14th floor
 	- contains CITA printer [violet](#printers)
 - **CITA Lounge**
+	- left out of the elevators on the 14th floor
-	- contains a fridge, microwave, sink and dishwasher, as well as some couches
+	- contains a fridge, microwave, coffee machine, sink and dishwasher, as well as some couches
 	- contains CITA printer [canna](#printers)
 - **15th Floor Conference Room**
 	- must be booked through the CITA administrative office